elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/03-learning-elixir.markdown

 ```

 We can check if a value is a float by using the `is_float/1` function.
-Type the following into iex:
+Type the following into IEx:

 ```
 iex> is_float(3.14)